Ameen-Sha-Cheerangan/Hijri-Date-Gnome-Extension/README.md

 Display the Hijri date in the top panel
 Hijri Date Extension

+There will be some difference in date due to differnce in moon sightings in your area.
+So, don't use this for any important purposes, it is rough estimate only using API

 ## Description
 Hijri Date Extension is a GNOME Shell extension that displays the current Hijri date in the top panel of the GNOME Shell.